jjjutla/Melobyte/README.md

 ## - [Typescript]: Components and Hooks
 - These are the functions and components that make the functionality of the UI work:
   	-  A recursive binary tree that is used to organise the stems into their individual beats to protect the most atomic part of the song.
-  	-  Wavesurfer.js: Used to display the waveform and the fingerprint ID
+  	-  Wavesurfer.js: Used to display the waveform and the uique trackfingerprintID

 # Demo